 Bunkbeds are a practical choice in a vacation home or whenever space is tight.
 Sarah accented this children’s bedroom with plush blue pillows and blankets that suggest a seaside theme without going overboard.

-With views of the Atlantic ocean visible from this Chester, Nova Scotia, guesthouse bedroom, it’s no surprise designer Philip Mitchell felt inspired to use a coastal palette.
+With views of the Atlantic ocean visible from guesthouse bedroom, it’s no surprise Philip felt inspired to use a coastal palette.
 “It’s fairly neutral, but we’ve thrown in some turquoise and blue accents, which pick up on the fact that the guesthouse is on the ocean,” he explains.

 A gallery wall filled with maps of the East Coast nod to the home’s location and pick up on the sitting area’s blue, white and brown decor.

 In the stairwell, a rope handrail pays homage to the sea.
 Paintings of sailboats play up the nautical vibe.

 Philip maxes out space with clever storage solutions.
 Along one wall of this narrow hallway, he installed a bar with fully stocked cabinets, a mini fridge and sink.

 In the bathroom, Philip modelled the floor after a 1940s lavatory, using practical black grout to give the space a vintage vibe.
 The tub deck is antique Labrador brown granite.

 Striking black shutters are what give distinction to designer Deb Nelson’s Nova Scotia home in Black Harbour.
 The Woodbox — the home’s moniker — is inscribed over the font door.
 She spent years waiting to buy this three-storey Georgian Revival beauty.

 Deb says a high hedge gives her coastal home privacy.
 At the same time, “it’s got that secret garden feel, even though it’s right in the middle of town,” she says.
 Two slipcovered armchairs at one end of the kitchen are a favorite place to chat with guests.